2018 Signs of the Seasons Trainings & Webinars

 Visit our Resources for Coastal Observers page to learn more about Coastal Rockweed monitoring.

 We already have several exciting webinars planned for 2018!
-All webinars are free, but prior registration is required (link here) and we are limited to 50 participants.
+All webinars are free, but prior registration is requested (link here).
 Put these dates on your calendar and plan to keep an eye on this webpage for more information and updates.
-While you wait, take a look at the recorded webinars from 2017 below.
+We record the video from each webinar so if you missed one check back soon for the link to view the video recording.
+While you wait, take a look at the previously recorded webinars below.

 Register for webinars here*